dylan-lang/testworks/documentation/users-guide/source/usage.rst

 The main difference is in what the output looks like.
 With suites it's a little bit more structured and verbose.
 Without suites it's flat.

+Note that if you specify a suite to run it is up to you to ensure that all tests and suites have been added to that suite.
+Otherwise you may be skipping some tests.
+Calling ``run-test-application()`` with no arguments will ensure that all tests are run.

 The Testworks command-line (assuming your test executable is "foo-test")::